Frequently Asked Questions

 All of our villages offer an extensive social programme which are organised and planned by residents and facilitated by the management team.

 The resident’s bar, library with an internet enabled computer station, a hairdressers (at additional cost) and a small shop selling essentials and seasonal goods are all available.

 We encourage residents to form their own Residents’ Association and the Village Manager is available to attend the Residents Association Committee Meetings by invitation.

-Under the terms of the Deed of Management, the Management Company provides each resident with a written estimated budget of the Service Charges for the coming year.
+Under the terms of the Deed of Management, the Management Company provides each resident with a written estimated budget of the Management Fee for the coming year.